anumaims/alx-system_engineering-devops/0x00-shell_basics/README.md

 mv /tmp/betty /tmp/my_first_directory: Moves the file betty from /tmp/ to /tmp/my_first_directory. rm /tmp/my_first_directory/betty
-rm -r /tmp/my_first_directory: Deletes the directory my_first_directory that is in the /tmp directory.
+rm -r /tmp/my_first_directory: Deletes the directory my_first_directory that is in the /tmp directory. cd .. : changes the working directory to the previous one